Warburg Pincus brings in strategic partners for Israel's Leumi Card

-TEL AVIV, Feb 25 (Reuters) - U.S. private equity firm Warburg Pincus completed its acquisition of Israeli Bank Leumi’s credit card business on Monday and said it was bringing in three strategic partners.
+TEL AVIV (Reuters) - U.S. private equity firm Warburg Pincus completed its acquisition of Israeli Bank Leumi’s credit card business on Monday and said it was bringing in three strategic partners.

 Leumi, which owned 80 percent of Leumi Card, and property developer Azrieli Group, which held the rest, announced in July they had agreed to sell the business to Warburg Pincus for 2.5 billion shekels ($700 million), subject to regulatory approval.
 The Bank of Israel granted a permit to control the business last week.